-#Xreme13 the duo edition (Me and my Boo-thang) had a day date that had us on a two wheel adventure.
+#Xtreme13 the duo edition (Me and my Bae-thang) had a day date that had us on a two wheel adventure.
 With LittleCuteLips still being young day dates are still the way to go.
 The kids are at daycare and school while we are out here living our best life kid free.

-He climbed over this fence to get the close up shot of the stone above
+He climbed over the fence behind him to get the close up shot of the boundary stone above.